Layne Riggs: CARS Tour

 On June 11, 2016, his fourteenth birthday, Riggs made his debut in the CARS Late Model Stock Tour, driving for his family team, Riggs Racing.
 In his first start at Tri-County Motor Speedway, he would qualify an impressive second.
 He would finish in twentieth after being involved in a wreck on lap 59.
-He would run the final five races of the season, recording his best finish of 2nd at Southern National Motorsports Park.
+He would run the final five races of the season, recording his best finish of second at Southern National Motorsports Park.
 That same year, he would race in the Thanksgiving All-Star Classic, recording a finish of eighth.

-He would run the full schedule in 2017, earning two wins at Dominion Raceway and Orange County Speedway.
+Riggs would run the full schedule in 2017, earning two wins at Dominion Raceway and Orange County Speedway.
 He ended the season with two wins, five top-fives, and ten top-tens, finishing third in the final standings.

 Riggs started the 2018 season on a low note, finishing outside the top-ten in the first two races.
-He rebounded with a ninth place finish at Hickory Motor Speedway, along with a streak of top-three finishes in the next three races.
+He rebounded with a ninth-place finish at Hickory Motor Speedway, along with a streak of top-three finishes in the next three races.
 He would earn his first win of the season at Kingsport Speedway.

 In October 2019, Riggs would win the Rodney Cook Classic at Ace Speedway, after the leaders wrecked on lap 114.

 2020 would be a breakout season for Riggs, finishing inside the top ten in all but two races, and capturing two wins at Langley Speedway and Carteret Motor Speedway.
 At the end of the season, he finished a career-high second in the final point standings.

 Riggs had a struggling season in 2021, finishing outside the top-fifteen in most of the races.
 He scored one win, five top fives, and five top tens, ranking him 10th in the final point standings.

 For 2022, Riggs would scale to a part-time schedule to focus on winning the national championship in the NASCAR Advance Auto Parts Weekly Series.